California college students’ biggest struggle is juggling jobs to pay for food and housing, survey finds

 Plant Services 2019 Workforce Survey: What have you done for me lately?

-For all of the growing national discussion about bolstering support for trade schools and community college-based manufacturing training programs, Plant Services workforce survey respondents indicate that four-year colleges and universities are the largest target of their organization’s education outreach efforts.
+For all of the growing national discussion about bolstering support for trade schools and community college-based manufacturing training programs, Plant Services workforce survey respondents indicate that four-year colleges and universities are the largest targets of their organization’s education outreach efforts.

 Students in New Hampshire will now be able to simultaneously achieve a high school diploma, associate degree and industry credential – what Gov. Chris Sununu hailed Friday as a model both regionally and nationally.